-To manage computational resources efficiently, we introduce a memory size parameter $N_m$, which limits the number of frames considered during propagation.
-At each step, we only maintain and use the segmentations from the $N_m$ most nearest frames, balancing between temporal consistency and memory constraints.
+To manage computational resources efficiently, we introduce a memory size parameter, $N_m$, which limits the number of frames considered during propagation.
+At each step, we maintain and use segmentations from $N_m$ nearest frames, balancing temporal consistency with memory constraints.

-Throughout propagation, we manage mask intersections to ensure coherent segmentation.
-For any pair of masks $M_i^{l}$ and $M_i^{m}$ with $IoU(M_i^{l}, M_i^{m}) > \lambda_{merge}$, we merge them into a single mask, assigning the lower of the two original labels to maintain consistency.
+During propagation, we manage mask intersections to ensure consistent segmentation.
+For any pair of masks $M_i^{l}$ and $M_i^{m}$ where $IoU(M_i^{l}, M_i^{m}) > \lambda_{merge}$, we merge them into a single mask, assigning the lower of the two original labels to maintain consistency.